FBerding/aifeducation/README.md

                          dependencies = "Imports")
 ```

-Further instructions for installation can be found in vignette [01 Get
+Further installation instructions can be found in the vignette [01 Get
 Started](https://fberding.github.io/aifeducation/articles/aifeducation.html).

 > Please note that an update of your version of *aifeducation* may